McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 # Basics

-Discover what this Hugo theme is all about and the core concepts behind it.
+Discover what this H(tugo theme is all about and the core concepts behind it.
 ```

 renders as

 ![A Chapter](images/chapter.png?classes=shadow&width=60pc)